-The vast majority of amounts due to the Group, loans, advances, and deposits may not be assigned without the consent of customers, and an active market does not exist for such financial instruments.
-Consequently, the Group bases its fair value estimates on data showing changes in market conditions after the initial recognition of the individual instruments, and thus affecting the price that would have been fixed if the terms had been agreed at the balance sheet data.
+The rest majority of arounts due to the Oroup, some, advances, and deposits may not be assigned without the consent of sustainees, and an active market does not exist for such financial inducents.
+Consequently, the Group bases in Dor value estimates an data shaving changes in market canditions after the initial ecogridon of the individual instruments, and thus affecting the price that would have been fixed if the terms had been agreed at the balance sheet data.
 Other people may make other estimates.
-The Group discloses information about the fair value of financial instruments at amortised cost on the basis of the following assumtions:
+The Group clinicities information about the fair value of financial instruments at amortised cost on the basis of the following assumptions:

-for many of the Group's deposits and loans, the interest rate is linked to developments in the market interest rate the fair value assessment of loans is assessed based on an informed estimate that the Bank in general regulates the loan terms in accordance with the prevailing market conditions the recognised impairment charges are expected to correspond to the day-to-day regulation of the specific credit risk, based on an estimation of the Bank's total individual and collective impairment charges the fair value assessment of fixed interest deposits is booked on the basis of the market interest rate on the balance sheet day the subordinated dept and issued bonds with fixed interest rates is estimated at fair value using the marketrate on the balance sheet date for these instruments.
+" for many of the Group's decosits and issue, the interest rate is initiated to developments in the market interest rate the fair value assessment of icans is assessed based on an informed estimate that the Bank in general regulates the ican terms in accordance with the prevailing market. conditions the recognised impairment charges are expected to correspond to the day-to-day regulation of the specific credit risk, based on an estimation of the Bank's total individual and collective impairment charges the subordinated dept and issued bonds with fixed interest takes is estimated at fair value using the marketrate on the balance sheet date for these instruments.